jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 You need to get a job offer and accept the job offer first, before getting a visa.

-I got a Quora interview from a public coding competition organised by Quora back in [Feburary 2021](https://challenge.quora.com/).
+I got a Quora interview from a public coding competition organised by Quora back in [February 2021](https://challenge.quora.com/).

-Of course, please make sure that it is a legitimate company.
-You should not need to pay any agency other than the US government.

 The company would hire immigration lawyers to help you with their required paperwork.
 You need also need to do a substantial share of paperwork.
+You should not be any any adminstrative fees except to the US government.